WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 A *Data Agreement* (DA) is a construct between an organisation and an individual regarding the use and processing of personal data [2].
 It records the conditions for an organisation to process personal data following the relevant data protection regulations, which could be data laws or norms such as the MyData principles.
 It can have any legal basis outlined by the applicable data protection regulation.
 The agreement can be with a data source (issuer) or a data-using service (verifier) or used for personal data exchange with third parties.

-A data agreement gives a simple overview of the data usage for humans and machines alike which is enforced between the parties involved.
+A data agreement gives a simple overview of the data usage for humans and machines alike that is enforced between the parties involved.
 A W3C-specified decentralised identifier (DID) implements the data agreement within DEXA [3].
 Shown below is an example of a Data Agreement as part of a credential presentation:

 ![Example Data Agreement in a live digital wallet application](https://i.imgur.com/DwD6ACe.jpg)